 All Time Top Trainers & Jockeys

 Over the last decade or so it’s been Willie Mullins that has been the trainer to beat at Cheltenham.
-Since 2011, Mullins has won the top trainer award ten times.
-In 2023 his six wins brought his total number of victories to 94, extending his lead over British trainer Nicky Henderson as the festival’s winning most trainer.
+Since 2011, Mullins has won the top trainer award eleven times.
+In 2024, his nine wins brought his total number of victories to 103, extending his lead over British trainer Nicky Henderson as the festival’s winning most trainer.

 The now retired Ruby Walsh is still the most successful jockey at the festival by some distance with a total of 59 wins.
-Second is fellow Irishman Barry Geraghty on 43, followed by the legendary Sir Anthony McCoy with 31.
-Hot on their heels is Paul Townend, now fourth on the list with 28 festival wins.
+Second is fellow Irishman Barry Geraghty on 43.
+Hot on their heels is Paul Townend, who moved up to third place on 34, after his six wins in 2024.
+They are followed in fourth place by the legendary Sir Anthony McCoy with 31.

 History of the Cheltenham Festival